Residential Services to Children in Need of Protection

 Loading...

-i In the “Undetermined” category, “open” indicates a case is still under investigation by the Coroner; “closed” indicates the Coroner’s investigation is complete and, due to insufficient evidence or inability to determine, the death cannot reasonably be classified as natural, accidental, suicide or homicide.
+i In the “Undetermined” category, “open” indicates a case is still under investigation by the Coroner; “closed” indicates the Coroner’s investigation is complete and due to insufficient evidence or an inability to determine, the death cannot reasonably be classified as natural, accidental, suicide, or homicide.

-iv This total includes 1 fatality where there is no Coroner classification of death because the fatality occurred outside the province or country.
+ii This total includes fatality/fatalities where there is no Coroner classification of death because the fatality occurred outside the province or country.

 Classification of Death